 The R.J.
 Reynolds Tobacco Company was whacked with a staggering $23.6 billion in punitive damages in a lawsuit brought by the widow of a chain smoker killed by lung cancer in 1996.
 A Pensacola jury also awarded Cynthia Robinson another $16.8 million in compensatory damages Friday, following a four-week trial that left a top Reynolds executive burning mad.
 “This verdict goes far [more]

 Welcome to the law firm of Huber, Slack, Thomas & Marcelle, LLP.
-Our firm is comprised of lawyers with experience litigating complex civil cases throughout the Gulf South.
+Our firm is comprised of lawyers with experience litigating complex civil and criminal cases throughout the Gulf South.

 Our experience and results-driven reputation form the solid foundation that our clients trust.